List of Xbox 360 accessories: Play & Charge Kit

 The Play & Charge Kit contains a rechargeable battery pack and a USB charging cable.
 Use of the charging cable does not affect the functionality of the controller, and may be used without interruption to game play.
 The Play & Charge cable also allows use of a wireless controller without a battery pack.
 When doing so, Microsoft recommends using a AA pack (empty) to avoid damage to the exposed battery compartment.
 When connected, the controller does not act as a wired controller, but continues to communicate with the console or receiver wirelessly; data is sent via USB to the host only to allow automatic syncing and to initiate charging and does not send controller input data.
 As a result, the cable need not be plugged into the console or computer the controller is being used with — any convenient powered USB port may be used.
 The Play & Charge Kit will also automatically sync the controller to a Wireless Gaming Receiver when both are plugged into a Windows computer.

 The original Play & Charge Kit contains generic 2100 mAh AA (LR6) NiMH cells.
-Such cells are readily available in 4 packs up to 3000 mAh, with 2000-2600mAh batteries being common.
+Such cells are readily available in 4 packs up to 3000 mAh, with 2000–2600 mAh batteries being common.

 Alongside the release of the Xbox 360 S in June 2010, Microsoft started shipping a "transforming d-pad controller" with an improved Play & Charge Kit and an upgraded rechargeable battery pack.
 The original Play & Charge Kit provided up to 25 hours of play, the improved Play & Charge Kit provided up to 35 hours of play.